Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials: Introduction

 \section{Introduction}

-The celebrated Kazhdan-Lusztig polynomial was introduced by Kazhdan and Lusztig in the study of representations of Hecke algebras \cite{KL0}.
-Later the Kazhdan-Lusztig polynomials $P_{v, w}(q)$ can be realized as Hilbert-Poincar\'{e} polynomials in $q^{1/2}$ associated to Schubert variety $X_{w}$ at a torus-fixed point $p_{v}\in X_{ w}$, where $w$ and $v$ are elements in the Weyl group $W$ of a classical group $G$ \cite{KL}.
-This interpretation connected to the singularities of Schubert varieties.
-Specifically, the Kazhdan-Lusztig polynomial $P_{v, w}(q)$ for $w, v\in W$ equals to $1$ if and only if the torus-fixed point $p_{ v}$ is a rationally smooth point in the Schubert variety $X_{w}$.
-Besides Kazhdan-Lusztig polynomials, singularities of Schubert varieties have been actively studied for decades in various contexts such as Hilbert-Samuel multiplicities \cite{AIJK}, Gorensteinness \cite{WY} and Cohen-Macaulay type \cite{WY08}.
+The celebrated Kazhdan-Lusztig polynomials were introduced by Kazhdan and Lusztig in their study of representations of Hecke algebras \cite{KL0}.
+Later the Kazhdan-Lusztig polynomials $P_{v, w}(q)$ were realized as Hilbert-Poincar\'{e} polynomials for the stalk intersection cohomology sheaf of the Schubert variety $X_{w}$ at a torus-fixed point $p_{v}\in X_{ w}$.
+Here $w$ and $v$ are elements in the Weyl group $W$ of a semisimple, simply connected algebraic group $G$ over an algebraically closed field \cite{KL}.
+This realization is related to the singularities of Schubert varieties, since the Kazhdan-Lusztig polynomial $P_{v, w}(q)$ for $w, v\in W$ equals $1$ if and only if the torus-fixed point $p_{ v}$ is a rationally smooth point in the Schubert variety $X_{w}$.
+Besides Kazhdan-Lusztig polynomials, singularities of Schubert varieties have been actively studied for decades, see, e.g., \cite{BL}.
 Further it has been a long standing open problem to describe the coefficients of $P_{ v,w}(q)$ combinatorially.
-In representation theory of Lie algebra $\mathfrak{g}$, the fundamental question about determining the composition series of the Verma modules can be resolved by the renowned Kazhdan-Lusztig conjecture-now a theorem that the multiplicities of the simple $\mathfrak{g}$-module in the Jordan-H\"{o}lder series are the Kazhdan-Lusztig polynomials $P_{v,w}(1)$ evaluated at $q=1$.
-Our descriptions would also lead the interest in the study of the Jordan-H\"{o}lder series for the Verma modules.
+The study of Kazhdan-Lusztig polynomials is also significant in representation theory of Lie algebra $\mathfrak{g}$ of G, see \cite[pg.
+76]{BL}.
+For more recent developments, and further references, see \cite{WY23}.

+Our main results give combinatorial rules for the coefficients of the Kazhdan-Lusztig polynomials associated to {\it covexillary elements}.
+Specifically, in this paper, we consider classical algebraic groups $G$ of rank $n$ over $\mathbb{C}$: $G=SL(n)$ for type $A$, $G=SO(2n+1)$ for type $B$, $G=Sp(2n)$ for type $C$ and $G=SO(2n)$ for type $D$.